dm03514/computer-assisted-debugging/README.md

 # Getting Started
 Computer Assisted Debugging models playbooks as a Directed Graph.
 FirstweEach state is only allowed to transition to one or more states, with the start of the playbook represented by a `Start` node and the end of the playbook represented by the `End` node.
 Execution begins at `Starts` and traverses the playbook until `End` is reached.
 There are two classes of Nodes other than Start/End:

+- `Heuristic` - A common debugging pattern.
+A number of these will be exposed by Computer Assisted Debugging, only requiring the end user to specify where to get data, and the thresholds that will be evaluated.
+- `Playbook` - A graph that follows the Computer Assisted Debugging rules, enabling evaluation, and automatic documentation generation
-- `TransitionEvaluator` - This node contains a `query` and a `comparator`, it is responsible for invoking a `query` and making a binary decision using the `comparator`.
+- `TransitionEvaluator` - This node contains a `query` and a `comparator`, it is responsible for invoking a `query` and applying the `comparator` to the query results.
+It then returns `True|False` based on the comparator results.
+- `query` - is an adapter responsible for pulling numeric data from a datasource.
+Common datasources are Jenkins, Datadog, ElasticSearch, Prometheus, etc.
+- `comparator` - is a function used to evaluate a query result.
+This is applied to all results returned from the query.
 - `Alert` - This node performs an action such as logging or notification whenever it is traversed.

 In order to illustrate these concepts consider a common debug hueristic: **Last Deploy**.
 The Last Deploy is one of the first things consulted when debugging.
 This heursitic looks at the time of the last deploy and check to see if it is within some amount of time (recent).
 The recency of the last deploy may be a strong enough signal to rollback on its own, or it may be combined with other signals (such as across the board errors, or errors associated with the changeset that was deployed).